BenKaehler/q2-makarsa/joss-paper/paper.md

 These pipelines offer varying features. **q2-makarsa** is distinguished by being a plugin for the popular QIIME 2 microbiome bioinformatics platform, giving users access to multiple user interfaces, interactive provenance tracking, interoperability, and other benefits.
-It also uniqeuly offers access to FlashWeave and consensus Louvain community detection.
+It also uniquely offers access to FlashWeave and consensus Louvain community detection.

 # Acknowledgements